robric/wiki-contrail-controller/QoS.md

 2. QoS config object: specifies a mapping from DSCP, 802.1p and MPLS EXP values to corresponding forwarding class.
 It also has a trusted mode to specify if QoS bits in packet should be honored or not.
     1. If packet is IP packet then DSCP map would be used to lookup and corresponding forwarding class will be applied.
     2. If packet is layer2 packet then 802.1p map would be used to lookup and corresponding forwarding class will be applied.
     3. If its a MPLS tunneled packet and its has MPLS EXP values specified, then EXP bit value would be used to lookup into MPLS EXP map and corresponding forwarding class will be applied.
+    4. If QoS config is untrusted then DSCP, 802.1p and EXP bits in packet would be ignored, all packets would be marked with same forwarding-class properties.

 >